pipelight/pipelight/README.md

 But at some point, this method lakes verbosity, and automation...

-Just put your commands into a pipeline object.
+Just put your commands into a Pipeline object.

 ```mjs
 //pipelight.config.mjs